PranavKrishnaS/blogCLI/README.md

 2. `crud.py` : Contains code for all `CREATE`,`READ`,`UPDATE` and `DELETE` functions needed for the database.

 3. `.venv` : Python virtual environment for running code in systems without `Python` preinstalled.
+[REMOVED]

 4. `data.db` : Database where all user and blog related data are stored.
 Has 2 tables `uesrs` and `blogs`

 5. `main.py` : The main file of `blogCLI`.
 Run `setup.py` atleast once before running this file.

+`NOTE` : To ensure ease of understanding and reducing complexity, all data manipulating operations are done from `crud.py`. `main.py` is only responsible for calling necessary functions.

-# Used libraries
+# Prerequisites
-- `bcrypt` for password encryption
+- `bcrypt` for password encryption - (pip install bcrypt)
-- `sqlite3` for database management and operations
+- `sqlite3` for database management and operations (installed in Python by default)
-- `getpass` for secure password input
+- `getpass` for secure password input (installed in Python by default)